-Together with qualitative, expert assessment, bibliometric data can be used to provide evidence of academic impact of the following aspects:
+Together with qualitative, expert assessment, bibliometric data can be used to provide evidence of academic impact, for example, in the following aspects:

-Bibliometric indicators can be used to measure academic impact of an individual researcher, to identify the most highly-cited journals in a field or to compare research activities of a unit within a certain research area.
-Bibliometric indicators help researchers in selecting their readings in literature review and in choosing the target journal to publish their research results.
-Analysis based on citations and publication amounts are potential tools in recruitment, career assessments, funding applications and in an organization's internal evaluations.
+Evaluation based on scientific publications can focus on an individual researcher, a research group/institution, or the research activity of a whole country.
+Bibliometric indicators have been used to measure academic impact of an individual researcher, to identify the most highly-cited journals in a field, or to compare research activities of a unit within a certain research area.
 Institutions and international rankings are also based on citation analysis.
 See What are bibliometrics used for?

-bibliometric indicators, however, should never be used in isolation.
-Choose your indicators with care and do not rely solely on one or two indictors.
+Bibliometric indicators, however, should never be used in isolation.
+Choose your indicators with care and do not rely solely on one or two indicators.
 Do not make inappropriate comparisons.
 See Responsible metrics.